 If you’re currently not processing your transactions with MultiSafepay and want to remain on Magento 1, please follow this link.

-For even more questions please reach out to [email protected].
+For even more questions please reach out directly to [email protected].